 As an RN you will be asked to evaluate new technology coming to your unit.
-In a group of 4 choose a technology used on one of your units and state what questions your group might use to assess the impact of the technology on patients and on the nurses workload.
+In your group choose a technology used on one of your units and state what questions your group might ask to assess the impact of the technology on patients and on the nurses workload.

 In the Novek article what were some of the problems with the automatic drug dispensing machine?
-How could you relate this to another technology that might be introduced to a nursing unit?
-Issues in mental health nursing.
-Vol 17, 233-243
+How could some of these problems been avoided?